 – Dr. Proctor: “Pikachu would need about 10,000 volts.”
 How would know that when you explicitly stated that you’re not a Pokemon doctor?
 Is that common knowledge?

 Dr. Proctor: “Alright, CLEAR!” *Everyone runs away* It’s a defibrillator, guys, not a grenade.
 Clear just means clear the patient of every part of you that’s touching them.

-– I’m no doctor, but certainly jamming your hand down the patient’s throat, especially when it’s a small mouse, is one of the worse ways to dislodge an obstruction in the airway.
+– I’m no doctor, but certainly jamming your hand down the patient’s throat, especially when it’s a small mouse, is one of the worst ways to dislodge an obstruction in the airway.

 – Also, Pikachu had a softball-sized apple lodged in its throat.
 Pikachu should be long since dead by now.

 For that matter, Pikachu’s a complete dumbass (with poor table manners) for trying to eat an apple whole.

 – Dr. Proctor: “If you had waited any longer, serious respiratory complications would have arisen.”
 Like….choking to death?
 And go to hell with your ‘waiting’ because you dicked around juicing Pikachu up when you could’ve been making him not die.